 1. I had to take time off work to care for a family member

 For the last year, I have been caring for my mother who was unwell.
-However, she made significant progress in her recovery, so I am ready to return to work full-time.
-I am keen to work in a customer facing role, where I can continue building on my existing customer service skills and think that this opportunity could be a great match.
+However, she has now made significant progress in her recovery, so I am ready to return to work full-time.
+I am keen to work in a customer-facing role, where I can continue building on my existing customer service skills and think that this opportunity could be a great match.

 2. I was made redundant